pashtari/xunet/README.md

 ## Training
-To train a model from the terminal:
+To train a model from the terminal, run

 ```bash
 cd ./bin